 You can raft on the Snake River- either a slow float or a more adventurous rafting adventure.
 Tours leave from the Jackson Lake Lodge.
 For sunset, drive up Signal Mountain Summit Road for great viewpoints.

 We weren’t able to get lodging in the park (see Travel Tips: plan ahead!), so we’ll be staying in Jackson, WY.

 Yellowstone National Park- 2 nights

 Head up to Yellowstone National Park, just an hour from Grand Teton.
 Yellowstone was the first National Park and is one of the most famous.
 The park covers over 2 million acres and has over 900 miles of trails to explore.

 Download the Yellowstone Park App for info, guided audio tours, road closures, and geyser eruption predictions.
-You could spend a lot of time exploring this park.
+You could spend a lot of time exploring this park- we found 3 days in Yellowstone to be the perfect amount of time.

 Old Faithful and Wildlife

 When you enter the park, head straight for the Old Faithful area.
 From here you’ll see the most famous geyser, as well as Morning Glory Pool, a famous hot spring with intense colors.

 There are two places best known for seeing herds of bison and other wildlife in Yellowstone.
 The first is Lamar Valley, the second is Hayden Valley.